+There is a quote that we often hear "Teamwork makes a dream work."
 Any startup’s journey to success begins with a great team.
-The team will determine whether the startup turns into a business module or a thing of the past.
-According to statistics, not having the right team is the third-highest factor (accounts for 23%) behind the failure of startups.
-And the startup failure rate itself is forty-four percent.
+The team will determine whether the startup turns into a business model or a thing of the past.
+According to statistics, not having the right team is the third-highest factor (accounts for 18%) behind the failure of startups and the startup failure rate itself is 44%.
 There’s no such thing as a startup having a sole owner.
-If you come across successful startup stories, you will find that they owe all their success to the team.
+If you come across successful startup stories, you will find that they owe all their success to their team.
 If you’re thinking of launching your very own startup, make sure you have a great team.

 It starts with your vision.
-Self-aware teams have fared better than teams with no clear thought process.
-Dedication and perseverance are great qualities to have, but if they were the only ones necessary, the failure rate of startups would be less.
-Everyone needs to be in the same boat and row in the same direction.
-That will get you ahead.
-But every startup needs an edge.
-Then what is that edge?
+The teams that are self-aware have fared better than the teams with no clear thought process.
+Dedication and perseverance are great qualities to have, but if they were the only necessary ones, the failure rate of startups would be less.
+Everyone needs to be in the same boat, row, and in the same direction that will get you ahead.
+However, every startup needs an edge.

 The Hiring Process

 What is the process to hire a dream team?
-There is neither a rule book nor an HR in your case.
+There is neither a rule book nor an HR policy in your case.
 The process is tough and will send you somersaulting for suitable hires.
 A potential hire is one with a great attitude.
-If that person is smart and gets things done in time, recruit him/her.
-A likable personality is a bonus.
-Scout colleges, browse LinkedIn profiles, network with your circle.
+If that person is smart and gets things done in time, recruit them.
+A likeable personality is a bonus.
+Scout colleges, browse LinkedIn profiles and network with your circle.
 Sell them your vision.
 Define startup roles and responsibilities accordingly.
 Hiring five managers because they are excellent is a hiring disaster.
 Take only the people you need.

 That being said, recruit as if you were recruiting for a business and not a startup.
 That way you don’t have to hunt for a new core team when your startup turns into a full-fledged business.
 Beware of bad hires.
 A bad hire in a corporation results in a loss of time and money.
 A bad hire in a startup is a recipe for failure.

 The core team is the face of the company.
 Their personalities and interactions will breed the eventual company culture.
 That is why initial hiring is difficult and important.
-A core team is like a family.
+A core team for a startup is like a family.
 The company’s losses and gains are personal to them.
 Your team must at the very base get along.
 Connect with individual members and make them feel like family.
-That will result in their hundred percent effort.
+That will result in their 100% effort.
 Be open with your team right from the hiring process.
-Be clear about your expectations from them.
+Be clear about your expectations of them.
 It is better to have someone not aligned with your goals quit sooner rather than later.
 Earn their trust.

 Even if things don’t go well, inform them.
 Don’t get too caught up in work though.
 Take time out to enjoy yourselves occasionally.
 It shouldn’t be all work and no play.
 Also, continuously monitor and evaluate your team to find and remove inefficiencies.